Siphon880gh/run-app/README.md

 :page_facing_up: Description:
 ---
 By Weng Fei Fung.
-I feel inspired to tackle a 3mile run, and I need to make a running app that I can control in the next few hours before I lose that motivation.
+I feel inspired to tackle a 3 mile run, and I need to make a running app that I can control in the next few hours before I lose that motivation.

 :open_file_folder: Table of Contents:
 ---